InvoxiPlayGames/x360-research/official-software/networking/system_link.md

 with a source IP of 0.0.0.1 and a destination IP address of 255.255.255.255.
 The destination MAC address is FF:FF:FF:FF:FF:FF.

-**Cross-Platform:** (From GfWL) Broadcast messages are sent over IPv4 UDP port 3074, with a source IP of the local network adapter and a desination address off 255.255.255.255.
+**Cross-Platform / GfWL:** Broadcast messages are sent over IPv4 UDP port 3074, with a source IP of the local network adapter and a desination address of 255.255.255.255.

 ### General Structure